-- 1) fumigation with ethylene oxide 500 mg/litre, at relative humidity 20-40%, at 55°C for 30 minutes; or - 2) fumigation with formaldehyde 400 mg/m3 at relative humidity 30%, at >15°C for 4 hours; or - 3) gamma irradiation with a dose of 40 kilogray.
+- 1) fumigation with ethylene oxide 500 mg/litre, at relative humidity 20-40%, at 55°C for 30 minutes; or - 2) fumigation with formaldehyde 400 mg/m3 at relative humidity 30%, at >15°C for 4 hours; or - gamma irradiation with a dose of 40 kilogray.

-Procedures for the inactivation of B. anthracis spores in bone-meal and meat-and-bone meal
+Procedures for the inactivation of B. anthracis spores in bone-meal and protein meal

-In situations where raw materials used to produce bone meal or meat-and-bone meal may be contaminated with B. anthracis spores, the following inactivation procedures should be used:
+In situations where raw materials used to produce bone-meal or protein meal may be contaminated with B. anthracis spores, the following inactivation procedures should be used: